22 Feb 2023

 Expert network transcript libraries come in two main types:

-1. Managed content libraries.
+Managed content libraries.
 The library owner identifies “hot topics” that its clients are likely interested in.
 They employ analysts who in turn interview experts and publish the transcripts to the library.
 The main managed content libraries are Third Bridge Forum, Guidepoint Insights and the GLG Library.
 Smaller/ niche players include Alphasights' AlphaView, In Practise and CB Insights' Yardstiq.

-The two models increasingly blend, as both Third Bridge and Guidepoint have launched user-generated content, while Stream complements its user content with their own hosted content.
+The two models increasingly blend, as both Third Bridge, Guidepoint and In Practise have launched user-generated content, while Stream complements its user content with their own hosted content.